pieroproietti/pengui/README.md

 I'm using python 3.11.2 and PySide6 to build the program.

+## Install pengui
+pengui is not yet included pm penguins-eggs-ppa, so dowload it from the [penguins-eggs page on sourceforge](https://sourceforge.net/projects/penguins-eggs/files/pengui/) andi install it with `sudo dpkg -i pengui-0.1.x-x.deb`

 ## Development prerequisites

 I'm using Debian bookworm, just installed this packages to my [colibri](https://sourceforge.net/projects/penguins-eggs/files/ISOS/debian/bookworm/arm64/):